getlocalci/local-ci/README.md

 ## Privacy

-You can opt out of telemetry by adding this to your VS Code `settings.json`:
+You can opt out of all telemetry by adding this to your VS Code `settings.json`:

-`"telemetry.enableTelemetry": false`
+`"telemetry.telemetryLevel": "off"`

 If you haven't opted out, here are the [telemetry events](https://github.com/getlocalci/local-ci/search?q=reporter.send) sent via [VS Code telemetry](https://code.visualstudio.com/docs/getstarted/telemetry).